tribalxg/dataQCtools/README.md

 ## Setting up

-You will need to install several following R packages once before using this code for the first time on a given computer.
+You will need to install the following R packages once before using this code for the first time on a given computer.
 To do this, you can run this line of code in RStudio:

 ```r
 install.packages(c("zoo", "grid", "plotly", "readxl", "scales", "runner",